 Coram Chambers Partnership

 the7stars Foundation was delighted to support a vulnerable young person referred by a London local authority.
 This young person lives alone with his father in an isolated and difficult environment.
 Our provision allowed this individual to have a more child friendly and stimulating home that includes soft furnishings and educational toys.
-As well as nicer home environment the funding allowed the opportunity for an inspiring experience to live football match, which is his passion!
+As well as a better home environment, the funding allowed the opportunity for an inspiring experience to live football match, which is his passion!